1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How do I get the ICD-10 code for work or insurance?

-We'll document the appropriate code (K58.0 for IBS-D) in your medical record and provide any needed paperwork for your employer or insurance company.
+We will record the right code (K58.0 with IBS-D) in your medical record and free up any the required paperwork to your employer or insurance company.

 Related Blogs